HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 The [WLCG-HSF joint workshop](https://indico.cern.ch/event/658060/overview){:target="_naples_workshop"}
 took place in Naples from 26-29 of March.
 There was a great deal of interest in the event, with 211 people registering, far exceeding the size of any workshop hosted by WLCG or HSF alone.
-Clearly the objective, to tackle the challenges of HEP computing for the next decade *in common*, struck a real chord with the community.
+The idea of tackling the challenges in HEP computing for the next decade *in common*, struck a real chord with the community.

-The workshop opened with Liz Sexton-Kennedy [laying out the big picture of the HEP science goals](https://indico.cern.ch/event/658060/contributions/2844782/attachments/1622746/2582912/ScienceGoalsWLCG-HSFworkshop2018.pdf){:target="_naples_scigoals"}, covering the motivations that drive research in particle physics, astro-particle and cosmology.
-New facilities usher in the exascale era at HL-LHC, DUNE, SKA, LIGO and LSST and we need to undertake major R&D in software and computing to ensure this programme is a success.
+The workshop opened with Liz Sexton-Kennedy [laying out the big picture of the HEP science goals](https://indico.cern.ch/event/658060/contributions/2844782/attachments/1622746/2582912/ScienceGoalsWLCG-HSFworkshop2018.pdf){:target="_naples_scigoals"}, covering the motivations that drive research in particle physics, astro-particle physics and cosmology.
+New facilities for the exascale era are under construction.
+For HL-LHC, DUNE, SKA, LIGO and LSST and we need to undertake major R&D in software and computing to ensure these programmes are a success.

 <div style="text-align:center; padding:25px"><img src ="/images/naples-ws-liz.jpg" alt="Liz opens the workshop's science programme" /></div>